dino0320/dino0320.github.io/docs/_posts/ide/vscode/installing-php-intelephense-on-vscode/en/2025-07-05-installing-php-intelephense-on-vscode-en.md

 ## 2. Configure Basic PHP Intelephense Settings
 Follow the [official Quick Start guide](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) to configure the extension.
-Here are the two main steps (license key input is required for premium features, but we’ll skip that in this guide):
+Here are the two main steps (license key input is required for premium features, but we'll skip that in this guide):
 1. [Disable the built-in PHP language features](#1-disable-the-built-in-php-language-features)
 2. [Add Non-standard PHP File Extensions to files.associations](#2-add-non-standard-php-file-extensions-to-filesassociations)